qxxiao/notion2md/readme.md

 export NOTION_TOKEN=your token
 export NOTION_PAGES=your main page link
 ```
-you can select a seperate open page for downloading, and put others page links in this page.
+you can select a seperate open page for downloading, and put others page links in this page(use Notion: `/Link` command).
 Then get this page link:
 ![](img/1.png)
 **make sure you add the interation to your workspace and all your pages your will export.**